The Date That Took Me Two Years To Get Over

 Advertisement

-The first words he said when we met again for a drink in a small, dimly lit bar in Soho were: "I’m really nervous, all day I’ve been thinking about seeing you again."
+The first words he said when we met again for a drink in a small, dimly lit bar were: "I’m really nervous, all day I’ve been thinking about seeing you again."

 “